IsaacKhor/cljtinyc/README.md

 ## Options

 ```
-Usage: cljtinyc [-lpah] source_path
+Usage: cljtinyc [-123ah] source_path
 Options:
-  -l, --show-lex         Show the resulting lexical analysis
-  -p, --show-parse-tree  Show the resulting parse tree
   -a, --show-ast  Show the generated AST
+  -1, --show-ir1  Show the first IR pass
+  -2, --show-ir2  Show the second IR pass (linear IR)
+  -3, --show-ir3  Show the third IR pass (MIPS asm)
+  -m, --show-asm  Show the output MIPS asm
-  -h, --help
+  -h, --help      Show this message
 ```

 ## Examples

-...
+`lein run resources/a5.c` to test the program that tests for primes.
+Outputs the asm to `out.a`.

 ### Bugs

-...

-### Any Other Sections
-### That You Think
-### Might be Useful
+The algorithm generating code for when there are insufficient registers fails for reasons currently unknown, so make sure that any expressions that you are trying to generate code for don't use more than 16 registers.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Isaac Khor.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at